yogiraaz/nightwolf-cotribution/aws.md

        allocated to the project.
        D. Set up CloudWatch billing alerts for all AWS resources used by each account, with email notifications when it hits 50%.
 80% and 90% of its budgeted monthly spend

        Answer: C
-       Explanation:

    QUESTION NO: 32

        When creation of an EBS snapshot Is initiated but not completed the EBS volume?

        A. Cannot De detached or attached to an EC2 instance until me snapshot completes
        B. Can be used in read-only mode while me snapshot is in progress
        C. Can be used while me snapshot Is in progress
        D. Cannot be used until the snapshot completes

        Answer: C
-       Explanation:

        Reference:
        http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-copy-snapshot.html

    QUESTION NO: 33

        You are using ElastiCache Memcached to store session state and cache database queries in your infrastructure You notice in Cloud Watch that Evictions and GetMisses are Doth very high.
        What two actions could you take to rectify this?
        Choose 2 answers

        A. Increase the number of nodes in your cluster
        B. Tweak the max-item-size parameter
        C. Shrink the number of nodes in your cluster
        D. Increase the size of the nodes in the duster

        Answer: B,D
-       Explanation:

    QUESTION NO: 34

        You are running a database on an EC2 instance, with the data stored on Elastic Block Store (EBS) for persistence At times throughout the day, you are seeing large variance in the response times of the database queries Looking into the instance with the isolate command you see a lot of wait time